Cliff is an ex-CN conductor/locomotive engineer for CN in Winnipeg, MB Canada. He also worked for a short-line railroad in Nashville.

 I'm going to go into depth, but for those of you who do not care to read that far into it, I will sum it up right now.

 The money is great.
 Think anywhere from $80,000 to $120,000 per year.
-Now, there are factors that determine how much you will make.
-But that is about where you can expect to be as a conductor / engineer.
+Now, some factors determine how much you will make.
+But that is about where you can expect to be as a conductor/engineer.
 Now let's deep dive a little bit.

-Next, yard jobs typically make less money, BUT, you often have a set schedule and are home every night.
-Depending on your terminal and they guys there, the yard will either be high seniority guys holding it or low seniority guys forced to the yard.
-You make less but have a better life style.
+Next, yard jobs typically make less money, but you often have a set schedule and are home every night.
+Depending on your terminal and the guys there, the yard will either be high seniority guys holding it or low seniority guys forced to the yard.
+You make less but have a better lifestyle.
 For the most part.

 Next up, how much time are you going to book off sick?
-This is a double edged sword.
-Yes, booking off sick will get your some time off, but check your collective agreement as to what disciplinary action can be taken against you, and always ALWAYS have a sick note.
+This is a double-edged sword.
+Yes, booking off sick will get you some time off, but check your collective agreement as to what disciplinary action can be taken against you, and always, always have a sick note.
 The more you book off sick, the less money you will make.
 That's a given.

 This is a subject that has been touched on by railroaders since, well, forever.
 I'm sure if you have talked to any railroaders or looked into the job at all before applying, you've seen somewhere that you will sell your soul and work and be gone all the time.
 Yeah, that's true.

-I'm not going to sugar coat it for you.
+I'm not going to sugarcoat it for you.
 If you want to work for the railroad, I believe in giving it to you straight.
-One is that for those guys that take time off all the time by booking personal days (if those exist anymore) or booking sick, you are essentially screwing over your brothers and sisters you work with.
+For those guys that take time off all the time by booking personal days (if those exist anymore) or booking sick, you are essentially screwing over your brothers and sisters you work with.

 The lifestyle weighs heavily on many families.
-There is no work life balance.
+There is no work-life balance.
 Sometimes divorces happen because of it.
 Or infidelity.
-Stress levels get very high on everyone in the family.
-Sadly, the divorce rate in the railroad industry is pretty high, as a whole.
+Stress levels get very high for everyone in the family.
+Sadly, the divorce rate in the railroad industry is pretty high as a whole.
 I don't have exact numbers, but it's above average.

 If you are the type of person who likes to take time off quite often to do things you enjoy or hobbies, the only advice I can give is either make your hobby being on a train or don't apply.

-Yeah, despite what you may have heard from fan boys or company officials, it's actually pretty easy to get fired.
-The easiest way is to not follow the rules and do something that results in something catastrophic...
-Or just get on a hot headed train master's radar.
-They both work for finding yourself unemployed.
+Yeah, despite what you may have heard from fanboys or company officials, it's actually pretty easy to get fired.
+The easiest way is to not follow the rules and do something that results in something catastrophic . . .
+Or just get on a hot-headed train master's radar.
+They both work to get yourself unemployed.

 I would say all jokes aside, but that actually wasn't a joke.
 As a conductor or engineer, you have something called a rule book.
 It's your soul, your life, your bible.
 Every rule in that book is relevant to your job, and anything you do wrong will result in a direct referencing of a specific rule that you may have broken.
-Even if you didn't break the rule, an investigating train master will twist the rule so you broke it.
-So just accept you will always be wrong in the companies eyes.
+Even if you didn't break the rule, an investigating train master would twist the rule, so you broke it.
+So just accept you will always be wrong in the company's eyes.

 Most railroads have something called cardinal rules.
-Meaning, if you break these, it can result in immediate suspension or loss of your job no questions asked.
+That means that if you break these, it can result in immediate suspension or loss of your job, no questions asked.
 Other broken rules may result in demerits, brownies, peepee slaps, whatever you want to call them.
 Accrue enough of them, and you get demoted to civilian waiting for a train at a crossing.

-All in all, it CAN be easy to get fired.
-OK, who am I kidding, it's pretty easy if you aren't the smartest crayon in the box.
+All in all, it can be easy to get fired.
+OK, who am I kidding?
+It's pretty easy if you aren't the smartest crayon in the box.
 There are conductors and engineers from all different walks of life.
 Some are really smart and have great common sense.
-Others, you don't know how they dress themselves in the morning.
+Others, you don't know how they dress in the morning.
 Those ones "usually" don't last very long.
-But some make it through their whole career without even a single investigation...
+But some make it through their whole career without even a single investigation . . .
 Incredible.

 There are also things you just have to experience to understand.
 Many things on the railroad you can tell people, but they just won't get it because they haven't lived it.

 If you want to take the chance and find out what it's like and potentially really love your job and make some major bank, give it a shot.
-Make sure to check out my article about how to get a job on the railroad for tips and tricks to winning over your recruiters heart.
-Any questions, drop me a comment below.
+Make sure to check out my article about how to get a job on the railroad for tips and tricks to winning over your recruiter's heart.
+If you have any questions, drop me a comment below.
 I do my best to answer them all.

 © 2020 Cliff Beaver